oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 Follow [these setup instructions](/blog/2023/07/27/enterprise-ready-getting-started) to install and run the Todo sample app.
 Run `node -v` and ensure you have Node version 18 or newer.

->**Note**: If you have already completed the [Enterprise Ready OIDC Workshop](/blog/2023/07/28/oidc_workshop) and can successfully run the Todo app with OIDC-SSO configured with Okta, please skip to **Build a Universal Logout endpoint section and secure it**.
+>**Note**: If you have already completed the [Enterprise Ready OIDC Workshop](/blog/2023/07/28/oidc_workshop) and can successfully run the Todo app with OIDC-SSO configured with Okta, please skip to the **Build a Universal Logout endpoint section and secure it**.
 If you haven't, please read on.
 We will build the Universal Logout (UL) endpoint on [the sample app](https://github.com/oktadev/okta-enterprise-ready-workshops/) with OIDC support implemented.
 After cloning the repo, check out the oidc-workshop-complete branch with git checkout **oidc-workshop-complete**.

 >**Troubleshooting tips**: Ensure you can run the Todo application before you begin.
 We will be adding some code and testing along the way.